FASTRAD

 FASTRAD is a tool dedicated to the calculation of radiation effects (Dose and Displacement Damage) on electronics.
-The tool includes a 3d modelling interface with all the capabilities required for the representation of any system.
-Application areas include: high energy physics and nuclear experiments, medical, accelerator and space physics studies.
-The software is used by radiation engineers around the world.
+The software has uses in high energy physics and nuclear experiments, medical areas, and accelerator and space physics studies, though it is primarily used in the design of satellites.

 History

 FASTRAD is a radiation tool dedicated to the analysis and design of radiation sensitive systems.
-The project was created in 1999 and has constantly been improved since.
-This software can be applied to any radiation related field.
+The project was created in 1999, five years after the creation of the product's parent company TRAD, and has been under active development since.

-The radiation hardness assurance of satellite manufacturers has been continuously improved over the last decade.
-The optimization of space systems in terms of either mechanical design to increase the ratio power/mass, or miniaturization of electronic devices tends to increase the sensitivity of those systems to the space radiation environment.
+Over time, the radiation hardness that satellite manufacturers have been able to offer has greatly increased.
+Both the optimization of space systems in terms of the power/mass ratio, or the miniaturization of electronic devices, tends to increase the sensitivity of those systems to the space radiation environment.
 In order to mitigate the impact on the radiation hardness process, the first solution is to replace the rough shielding analysis by an accurate estimate of the real radiation constraint on the system.
-This corresponds to the solution provided by FASTRAD for the deposited dose estimate.
+Historically, FASTRAD has been able to assist this industry.

 The main goal of the software is to reduce the margins stemming from a conservative approach of estimating radiation analysis, while reducing the cycle time of mechanical design changes for shielding optimization.
 In some cases, it can be used to justify the use of non rad-hard parts and save cost and planning for space program equipment.
-Its features allow use of CAD import files, and/or 3D viewing and geometry construction.

-For space applications, this software can consider a complete satellite model from the platform structure down to the electronic components.
+For space applications, the software is capable of simulating the entire satellite system.

 Radiation CAD interface

-This software is dedicated to engineers who do not necessarily have an extensive experience in CAD applications.
-This user-friendly interface was developed to construct 3D radiation models using simple functions.

 The main CAD capabilities of the tool are: